cruzgerman216/CodeLabs-Angular-Exercises/exercises/The-Basics/basics-exercises.md

   - Create a button element with content "Click me to reverse the value of isShowContent!"
 Use event binding to reverse the value of isShowContent.

 18. Use ngStyle to change the background color of an element
-  - Create a new angular project called basic-ngStyle-example
+  - Create a new angular project called basic-ngStyle-exercise
   - In app.component.ts, create a class property called myColor of type string and set it to "green"
   - In app.component.html, create a paragraph element with content "This should change when we implement ngStyle!"
   - Implement ngStyle and use myColor to change the background color of the paragraph element.
   - run 'ng serve' The paragraph element should have background color of green.

 19. Use ngStyle and event binding to dynamically change the content of an element and it's style.
-  - Create a new angular project called dynamically-change-content-ngstyle-example
+  - Create a new angular project called dynamically-change-content-ngstyle-exercise
   - In the app.component.ts, create a class property called changeColor, make it of type string and set it to 'green'.
   - In app.component.html, create an input element.
 Whenever you type into this input field, it should dynamically change the value of changeColor to whatever you type.
 You can use either ngModel or event binding to do this.
   - Create a paragraph element.
 Use string interpolation to output the value of changeColor between the tags of the paragraph element.